Christian Service

 Timely completion of the Christian Service Hours deadlines is a serious obligation and integral part of the requirements for graduation.

-• Caps and gowns will not be issued until requirement is satisfied
+• Graduation caps and gowns will not be issued until requirement is satisfied.

 The Snyder St. Vincent de Paul Society is very active in serving the community.